BCDevOps/devops-platform-workshops/101-lab/content/16_templates.md

 If you can see that you'll only be deleting your own objects, then proceed without the dry-run flag:

-`oc delete deployment,dc,route,service,configmap,pvc,secrets -l app=rocketchat-mattspencer`
+`oc delete deployment,dc,route,service,configmap,pvc,secrets -l app=rocketchat-[username]`

 Now that we've deleted all of our objects that we created in the [-dev] namespace, let's use our template to recreate them.